 To recover a student forgotten password students should sign up for the Email/PC Password Reset application on the Student Login page before changing their password.

-Student resets forgotten password following directions on Bb login page.
-Please show or send to the BEC or Pioneer drop-in computer lab.
+Students can reset forgotten passwords following the directions on Bb login page.
+Please show or send to the BEC or Pioneer drop-in computer lab for assistance.